Public or Private Lenders for Abroad Education Loan?

 Parameter 1: Education loan Interest Rate

-When we talk about education loan, the very first factor we look for are interest rates.
+When we talk about education loans, the very first factor we look for is interest rates.
 Those who have done their research on education loans might know by now that the interest rates offered by public banks are always lower than those offered by private lenders.
 The current interest rates offered by these lenders are-

 Lenders